 By Gannon Kim (BS, Accounting Concentration ’17)

 Earlier this year, I was a part of a student team representing the GGU Investment Research Club (IRC) that won the regional CFA Institute Research Challenge (prevailing over graduate schools across Northern California).
-The competition required teams to research a publically traded company, create a written report, and deliver a group presentation to a panel of financial services professionals.
+The competition required teams to research a publicly traded company, create a written report, and deliver a group presentation to a panel of financial services professionals.
 During this year’s competition, we were tasked with analyzing HP Inc. and presenting a buy, hold, or sell recommendation of its stock.

 Part of our presentation included an analysis of HP’s 3D printing business, which we felt was a promising endeavor for the company and the key to its future revenue growth.